frederic-perez/AmE-dictionary/data/dictionary.md

 __leitmotif__ _n_ :two::hammer: (leitmotiv)
 __lemme__ _Lemme see._
 __lemming__ _n_
-__lemon law__ An American law that protects purchasers of faulty cars.
+__lemon law__ _idiom_ :two: A law requiring an automobile manufacturer or dealer to replace, repair, or refund the cost of an automobile that proves to be defective after purchase.
+An American law that protects purchasers of faulty cars.
 __lemon wedges__ :camera: _Lemon wedges for serving._
 __lemon__ _n_ _This house is a lemon, honey._
 __lemongrass__